-In the Baltic countries, SEB's main competitors are Swedbank, DNB ASA, Danske Bank (previously Sampo banka) and Nordea.
+In the Baltic countries, SEB's main competitors are Swedbank, DNB ASA and Nordea.

 SEB also competes with other large international banks in the wholesale and investment banking area.
 Competition from these banks remains below the levels experienced before the global financial crisis but has been recently increasing.